wellcomecollection/wellcomecollection.org/pa11y/README.md

 The results are shown in a dashboard at <https://dash.wellcomecollection.org/pa11y>

-## Testing new pages
+## How we choose what pages to test

+We have to specify a list of URLs for pa11y to check – it doesn't crawl the site looking for content.

+We want it to test a representative sample – any time you create a new page type, add an example to pa11y.

-To test a new page with pa11y, add to the list of URLs in `write-report.js`.
+To add a new URL, add to the list in `write-report.js`.